Operation Eagle (Sri Lanka): Operation

 The H hour 0505 July 3, 10 minutes before the aircraft were in place and the go-ahead was given by Operation Commander.
 However Lasantha reported poor light, and the same was reported by Red formation.
 The operation was briefly halted and recommenced.
 Several minutes later Sqn Ldr Waidyaratne brought Lasantha down to 50 feet, and the order was given to land without air cover by Ops Commander.
 Lasantha approached the fort, and the gunships moved to attack seconds ahead of time, providing cover.

 On arriving near the Fort, Sqn Ldr Waidyaratne made a 90-degree turn and descended, instructing his own gunners not to initiate aggressive fire, making an 8-shaped path and settled the machine at the designated location.
 In less than a minute the rescue helicopter successfully completed its mission, placing a new commanding officer, a medical team and supplies, a complement of heavy weapons and loading up eight seriously wounded soldiers and policemen.
 At this point the Siai Marchettis carried out their bombing run and the surprised LTTE cadres were pinned down by the gunships that arrived at the scene.

 The helicopter was airborne in less time than the estimated time of one minute on ground, with its gunner firing at the LTTE pillbox that was in close proximity to the main gate of the fort.
 After reaching an altitude of 2000 feet, Lasantha turned home.

 Aftermath

-The mission was a complete success and by morning the entire island was aware of the daring rescue, with the media dubbing this operation a Meticulously Planned and Brilliantly Executed Operation.
-This singular event raised the morale of not only the troops in the fort but the whole nation.
+The mission was a success, with the media dubbing this operation a "Meticulously Planned and Brilliantly Executed Operation".

 Eventually the fort was relieved and evacuated by Operation Thrividha Balaya and the air rescue made into a film of the same name.